 There are a multitude of resources out there that provide tips and tricks like these that make a trip to Walt Disney World a little easier.
 Erin Gifford of @Kidventurous put together this stellar list of Disney Twitters.
 Follow them to get the inside scoop on savings, deals, ‘hidden Mickeys’, making dinner reservations and even recipes from the Disney chefs!

-iFLY Orlando – My 13 year old son has wanted to jump out of plane for as long as I can remember.
+My 13-year-old son has wanted to jump out of a plane for as long as I can remember.
 Being the cautious Mom, yet also the ‘not wanting to squash his dreams Mom’, I was able to find a solution that would make both of us happy–indoor skydiving.

 Arriving at iFly Orlando approximately an hour before flight time, we were able to observe other “jumpers” from the observation room who were already in the wind tunnel.
-After a short while our instructor came and helped us change into our flight gear – jumpsuits, goggles, helmets and earplugs.
-You should wear long pants and lace up sneakers.
+After a short time, our instructor came and helped us change into our flight gear – jumpsuits, goggles, helmets and earplugs.
+You should wear long pants and lace-up sneakers.
 Although if you forget your sneaks they have some there you can borrow.
 After a short training session, we headed to the flight deck.

 Each of us got two turns to fly.
 The first time was to get the feel for it.
 The kids admitted the 110+ MPH wind pushing their cheeks out like a chipmunk felt a bit weird.
 We also learned that the slightest tip of the chin or stiffening of your hands would cause you to go higher or lower, stay steady or bump into the wall.
 The second time the instructor, Nevin, came in and did tricks with us.
 He took us high up to the top of the tunnel (30+feet).
 Surprisingly this was not scary at all.
 There are no words to accurately describe the feeling of flying, but we all agreed it was AMAZING!
 We ranked this as one of our best family travel experiences.
 It was right up there with the Zip Line at Smugglers’ Notch last winter.

-Downtown Disney – Downtown Disney is home to restaurants, nightclubs and shopping adventures.
+Downtown Disney is home to restaurants, nightclubs, and shopping adventures.
 You will find that it has the same souvenir shopping experience, including a Bibbidi Bobbidi Boutique salon as you will find in the Kingdom.
 So if you are trying to maximize your theme park time, you might save some of that for here.
 Even if you are just a window shopper, there is a very cool Lego store with some fantastic Lego sculptures on display.

 We came here twice.
 Both times for dinner.
 Both times we took a chance without reservations.
 I wouldn’t recommend this at all, especially on a Saturday night.
 However if you find yourself in this situation, we managed to score bar seating at Portobellos.